apache/druid/docs/design/coordinator.md

 ### Segment availability

-If a Historical process restarts or becomes unavailable for any reason, the Druid Coordinator will notice a process has gone missing and treat all segments served by that process as being dropped.
-Given a sufficient period of time, the segments may be reassigned to other Historical processes in the cluster.
+If a Historical service restarts or becomes unavailable for any reason, the Druid Coordinator will notice a service has gone missing and treat all segments served by that service as being dropped.
+Given a sufficient period of time, the segments may be reassigned to other Historical services in the cluster.
 However, each segment that is dropped is not immediately forgotten.
 Instead, there is a transitional data structure that stores all dropped segments with an associated lifetime.
 The lifetime represents a period of time in which the Coordinator will not reassign a dropped segment.
-Hence, if a historical process becomes unavailable and available again within a short period of time, the historical process will start up and serve segments from its cache without any those segments being reassigned across the cluster.
+Hence, if a Historical service becomes unavailable and available again within a short period of time, the Historical service will start up and serve segments from its cache without any those segments being reassigned across the cluster.

 ### Balancing segment load

-To ensure an even distribution of segments across Historical processes in the cluster, the Coordinator process will find the total size of all segments being served by every Historical process each time the Coordinator runs.
-For every Historical process tier in the cluster, the Coordinator process will determine the Historical process with the highest utilization and the Historical process with the lowest utilization.
-The percent difference in utilization between the two processes is computed, and if the result exceeds a certain threshold, a number of segments will be moved from the highest utilized process to the lowest utilized process.
-There is a configurable limit on the number of segments that can be moved from one process to another each time the Coordinator runs.
+To ensure an even distribution of segments across Historical servicees in the cluster, the Coordinator service will find the total size of all segments being served by every Historical service each time the Coordinator runs.
+For every Historical service tier in the cluster, the Coordinator service will determine the Historical service with the highest utilization and the Historical service with the lowest utilization.
+The percent difference in utilization between the two services is computed, and if the result exceeds a certain threshold, a number of segments will be moved from the highest utilized service to the lowest utilized service.
+There is a configurable limit on the number of segments that can be moved from one service to another each time the Coordinator runs.
 Segments to be moved are selected at random and only moved if the resulting utilization calculation indicates the percentage difference between the highest and lowest servers has decreased.

 ### Automatic compaction